 Tax risks come in many forms across a business.
 They should be assessed, tested and managed through policies and frameworks to mitigate risk.
 These controls and protocols need to be constantly utilised and revisited in practice to ensure they remain relevant and effective for the company’s current and future tax positions.

 How we can help

-At ESV, we can guide you in relation to your corporate governance responsibilities at every phase of your business lifecycle.
-We can help you understand and take responsibility for, the tax risks of companies you act for or work at.
+At ESV, we can advise on your responsibilities in relation to corporate tax governance at every phase of your business lifecycle.
+We can help you to understand, and take responsibility for, the tax risks of companies you act for or work at.
 We have experience in corporate governance and risk management as directors of, and advisors to, Australian public and private companies.
 We combine this with our tax planning, compliance and management expertise to give you the whole picture.
-You can find out more about our Risk Governance Services here.
+You can find out more about our Tax Risk Governance Services here.